 COVID-19 Unemployment, Family Leave, and Related Matters

 Employees throughout our state have been seriously impacted by COVID-19.
 Below, we have tried to highlight the topics that we are asked about frequently.
 If you do not see the topic that you are looking for, please visit our state's COVID-19 website.
-To see what kind of benefits you may be eligible for, please check the NJ Department of Labor Eligibility tool here or check the chart here.
+To see what kind of benefits you may be eligible for, please check the NJ Department of Labor Eligibility Tool.

 Resources for Those Who Are Unemployed Due to COVID-19

 Pandemic Emergency Unemployment Compensation (PEUC) was extended through March 13, 2021.
 PEUC now provides up to 24 weeks of additional benefits to those who exhaust 26 weeks of state unemployment for a maximum of 50 weeks.
 Individuals who exhaust these benefits may be eligible for an additional 20 weeks of state unemployment extended benefits which expires September 4, 2021.

 Here are answers to four commonly asked questions: